The Environmental Consequences Of A Wall On The U.S.-Mexico Border

 As of 2010, there were about 15 million people living in border counties on both sides of the Mexico-U.S. border, according to the Wilson Center's State of the Border Report.
 If growth rates stay the same, the report says, that number is likely to reach 29 million in 30 years.

 In the four border states on the U.S. side, Texas, California, New Mexico and Arizona, people of Mexican origin make up at least a quarter of the total population, with higher concentrations in counties within 100 kilometers of the divide.
-In El Paso, Tex., for example, Latinos, primarily of Mexican descent, make up more than 80 percent of the population.
+In El Paso, Texas, for example, Latinos, primarily of Mexican descent, make up more than 80 percent of the population.

 According to Raul Garcia, who works at the environmental justice law firm Earthjustice, it's no accident that the border wall would primarily affect people of color.
 "With Trump's militarization of the border, he's specifically targeting immigrants and Latinos trying to make a life for themselves and their families," Garcia said.
 He said that communities of color all over the U.S. face similar challenges.